skeezerbean/SPP-LegionV2-Management/README.md

 ### Changes -

+**0.0.2.14** - Fixed an issue with guild tables being wiped when clearing orphaned objects, port checks and updated buttons are easier to read

 **0.0.2.13** - Introduced more massive GUI updates, customized buttons/graphics created by SPP discord user m1

 **0.0.2.12** - Massive GUI changes to look much more like a real app, small code fixes